AT&T

 Design

-We didn't start by polishing page templates.
-We rebuilt the taxonomy around the words customers used, then redesigned support pages around scanning, task priority, and clear paths to answers.
+I rebuilt the taxonomy around the words customers used, then redesigned support pages around scanning, task priority, and clear paths to answers.
+The redesign focused on helping customers recognize where to go, understand the available paths, and complete support tasks with less backtracking.

 Content structure optimized for scanning and SEO